teeinn/teeinn/README.md

 <div align = "center">
-Hello, I'm diana, software engineer <br/>
+I'm diana, software engineer <br/>
 I love to read, analyze, and think <br/>
 Simple is the best. <br/>
 I live by this motto as a minimalist.<br/>